lexlex47/timesheet/README.md

 ### Something can be refactoring...

-- I more focus on the Backend side development, therefore frontend page only use simple html and css to render.
-After can add bootstrap lib, or use ReactJs to styling page.
+- I more focus on the Backend side development, therefore the frontend page only use simple html and css to render.
+After can add bootstrap lib, or use ReactJs to the styling page.

-- Can use some service objects like: interactor-rails to refactoring code and thin controller.
+- Can use some service objects like interactor-rails to refactoring code and thin controller.

 - Add more validation and exceptions.